-- reject a recommendation for the award of a contract if the recommended bidder, or any of its directors, has committed a corrupt or fraudulent act in competing for the particular contract; - (f) cancel a contract awarded to a person if - the person committed any corrupt or fraudulent act during the bidding process or the execution of the contract; or - (ii) an official or other role player committed any corrupt or fraudulent act during the bidding process or the execution of the contract that benefited that person; and - (g) reject the bid of any bidder if that bidder or any of its directors - (i) has abused the supply chain management system of the municipality or has committed any improper conduct in relation to such system; - (ii) has been convicted for fraud or corruption during the past five years; - (iii) has willfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years; or - (iv) has been listed in the Register for Tender Defaulters in terms of section 29 of the Prevention and Combating of Corrupt Activities Act (No 12 of 2004). - (2) The accounting officer must inform the National Treasury and relevant provincial treasury in writing of any actions taken in terms of subparagraphs (1)(b)(ii), (e) or (f) of this policy.
+- (ii) an official or other role player committed any corrupt or fraudulent act during the bidding process or the execution of the contract that benefited that person; and - (g) Reject the bid of any bidder if that bidder or any of its directors - - (i) has abused the supply chain management system of the Municipality or has committed any improper conduct in relation to such system; - (ii) has been convicted for fraud or corruption during the past five years; - (iii) has willfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years; or - (iv) has been listed in the Register for Tender Defaulters in terms of Section 29 of the Prevention of Combating of Corrupt Activities Act (No12 of 2004). - (2) The accounting officer must inform the National Treasury and relevant provincial treasury in writing of any actions taken in terms of subparagraphs (1)(b)(ii),(e) or (f) of this Policy.